History of American newspapers: Rural papers

 Nearly every county seat, and most towns of more than 500 or 1000 population sponsored one or more weekly newspapers.
-Politics was of major interest, with the editor-owner typically deeply involved in local party organizations.
-However, the paper also contained local news, and presented literary columns and book excerpts that catered to an emerging middle class literate audience.
+Politics was of chief interest.
+The editor-owner typically deeply involved in local party organizations and shared updated information on new developments.
+The paper also contained local news, and presented literary columns and book excerpts that catered to an emerging middle class literate audience.
 A typical rural newspaper provided its readers with a substantial source of national and international news and political commentary, typically reprinted from metropolitan newspapers.
-Comparison of a subscriber list for 1849 with data from the 1850 census indicates a readership dominated by property owners but reflecting a cross-section of the population, with personal accounts suggesting the newspaper also reached a wider non-subscribing audience.
-In addition, the major metropolitan daily newspapers often prepared weekly editions for circulation to the countryside.
+Higher income men paid for their subscriptions; others listened to a reading of the political news at a local store or tavern.

+The major metropolitan daily newspapers gave regional or national circulation to weekly editions, with their contents often coed by rural papers.
 Most famously the Weekly New York Tribune was jammed with political, economic and cultural news and features, and was a major resource for the Whig and Republican parties, as well as a window on the international world, and the New York and European cultural scenes.
 The expansion of the Rural Free Delivery program, which allowed easier access to daily newspapers to rural areas of the United States in the early twentieth century, increased support for populist parties and positions.